openstack/ceilometer/doc/source/glossary.rst

      notification bus and transforms them into Ceilometer samples.
 This is the preferred method of data collection.

-   ceilometer
-     From Wikipedia [#]_:

-       A ceilometer is a device that uses a laser or other light source to determine the height of a cloud base.

    polling agent
      Software service running either on a central management node within the OpenStack infrastructure or compute node measuring usage and sending the